artbrock/artbrock.com/_posts/2019-01-25-did-holochain-lose-its-way.md

 Realistically, the last 6 months have not been not all bad.
 We still have a strong core base of supporters, and word has been spreading over the past year.
 In places like Turkey, there seems to be an explosion of support stemming from some vocal and respected thought leaders.
 However, some people (myself included) are tired of the *talk* of how great Holo/chain will be and just want to see it running.

-I've probably blathered on long enough here...
+I've probably blathered on long enough here…

 I'm just trying to be transparent about the fact that we don't have all the answers, and in retrospect, have probably made some strategic mistakes.
 I've opened a lot of inquiries in this post, and I hope community members will weigh in with thoughts and feedback in the comments.
 How do we best serve you?